pranavhpatel/personal-investment-tool/README.md

 This repo contains SQL scripts to build a database for a personal investment tool and Excel and Access files to provide a dashboard to utilize various features connecting to the database.

+SQL scripts use Transact-SQL programming, Excel and Access files use VBA programming.

 ## Features

 - User will be able to add stocks into the database using "AddStock.accdb"